 Though quite smooth and seamless in usage, this feature is currently being scrutinized because of the recent privacy breach incidences.
-Thus to keep safety first, you might want to forgo the ease and remove the mic icon from your iPhone or iPad Keyboard.
-Don’t worry we have got you covered there as well, click on the link for more info.
+Thus to keep safety first, you might want to forgo the ease and remove the mic icon from iPhone or iPad Keyboard.
+Don’t worry we have got you covered there as well.

 #23.
 Check the Definition of A Word